gianandry/cybathlon-finder-object-detection-for-blind-people/README.md

 - **z** corresponds to the value of the zoom in case it is activated,
 - **show_image** can be True or False depending on whether you want to see the frames of the camera in the screen.

+A different function `beep_phase_alternative.py` has been implemented to improve the performance for the toothbrush, the most challenging object.
+`beep_phase_tutorial.py` is given to get familiar with the system and the sounds before the use of the complete functioning.